DeerTears/old_qodot_docs/pages/materials.md

 ---
 layout: default
-title: Textures
+title: Materials
-nav_order: 3
+nav_order: 6
 ---

 1. TOC
 {:toc}

 # Introduction
-There are two ways Qodot reads textures from a map file:
-- Loose image files
-- .wad files

-Information on [using .wad files](https://github.com/Shfty/qodot-plugin/wiki/3.-Textures-and-Materials#wad-file-support) is available on the old Qodot Wiki.
-I still need to research the application of .wad files, especially when trying to apply more complicated materials.
-The rest of this guide covers loose image files.

-When using loose textures, you can use any of Qodot’s three material-building processes to paint your level in ShaderMaterials and SpatialMaterials.
-They are:
+Godot has several options for displaying PBR materials and shaders in 3D.
+You can use three of Qodot's material pipelines to convert textures on your map to materials in Godot.
+These are:
 - Basic Texturing
 - Material Override
 - Automatic PBR Texturing

+The rest of this guide will be looking through these three options, and how you can setup your Godot project to automatically apply PBR materials and shaders to surfaces.

+🚧 Information on [using .wad files](https://github.com/Shfty/qodot-plugin/wiki/3.-Textures-and-Materials#wad-file-support) is available on the old Qodot Plugin wiki.

+# Prerequisites and words of warning

+You should have your own texture files to apply to surfaces.
+If you installed the entire plugin, you are free to copy the textures in `res://addons/qodot/textures` to your own project directory, into a folder like `res://textures`.

+**Note:** Qodot 1.7.0 only allows one texture file extension for a QodotMap.
+This is fixed in Qodot 1.7.1 and up, letting you use an array of texture extensions.
+Consider updating the plugin if you are struggling to load textures from multiple file extensions.

+**Warning:** Do not use `res://addons/qodot/textures` directly, without first copying them to a folder outside of `res://addons/qodot`.
+Otherwise you risk losing your work if you update the Qodot plugin.

-**Warning:** QodotMap won't read textures with spaces in the filename, including the folder it comes from.
-Please check your textures fit this naming scheme before continuing.
+**Warning:** In all Qodot versions including 1.7.1, Qodot won't read textures with spaces in the filename, including the folder it came from.
+Please check that your textures fit this naming scheme before continuing.

 # Comparison of Texturing Methods

 Here is a table showing a quick overview of the benefits some methods have over others.

 Benefit | Basic Texturing | Material Override | Auto PBR Texturing